If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 In WordPress 6.0, the publish button is at the top-right of the page.

-You can preview your content before hitting the publishing button—this helps to see how your content looks before it goes live on the blog.
+You can preview your content before hitting the publish button.
+This helps you see how your content looks before it goes live on the blog.

 The preview button is right beside the publish button.